top of page

 WHAT WE DO

-It is the mission of Lubec Landmarks to encourage widespread appreciation and understanding of the maritime and coastal cultural heritage of this rural Downeast community through preservation of the McCurdy Smokehouse complex and through education and public outreach.
+It is the mission of Lubec Landmarks to encourage widespread appreciation and understanding of the maritime and coastal cultural heritage of this rural Downeast community through preservation of The McCurdy Smokehouse Complex and through education and public outreach.

-We operate the Historic McCurdy Smokehouse Museum, a "period" style museum currently located in our Skinning/Packing Shed.
-Inside, our docents help visitors discover how Atlantic herring were pickled, smoked, and processed in the traditional method brought over from Europe hundreds of years ago.
-We often feature former employees of the McCurdy Smokehouse operation, who use their firsthand knowledge and museum artifacts to explain and demonstrate the process of the commercial herring smokehouse industry.
+We operate The McCurdy Smokehouse Museum, a "period" style museum currently located in our Skinning/Packing Shed.
+Inside, our docents help visitors discover how herring were pickled, smoked, and processed in the traditional method brought over from Europe hundreds of years ago.
+We often feature former employees of The McCurdy Smokehouse operation, who use their firsthand knowledge and museum artifacts to explain and demonstrate the process of the commercial herring smokehouse industry.
 We recognize the efforts taken by generations of local workers who made the smokehouse industry an economic success.
 We are open to the public for drop-in tours, private group tours, and enjoy engaging with all people curious about heritage and the industries that sustained Lubec, Maine.
-We charge a modest entrance fee ($4) to help pay for the upkeep of our historic buildings.
+We charge a modest entrance fee to help pay for the upkeep of our historic buildings.

-We also operate an art gallery and gift shop in our Mulholland Brothers Market building, which was built in the late 1860s and was a grocery store for many years before it served as a storage building for the smokehouse operation.
-We typically have a series of art exhibitions during the summer months, and we also sell craft items from local artisans in our gift shop.
+We also operate an art gallery and gift shop in our Mulholland Brothers Market building, which was built in the late 1860s and operated as a grocery store for many years before it served as a storage building for the smokehouse operation.
+We have a series of art exhibitions during the summer months, and we also sell craft items from local artisans in our gift shop.
 Commissions from these sales also serve as income to support preservation efforts and programs.

 The museum, gallery, and gift shop are staffed completely by unpaid volunteers who believe in and strive to carry out the mission of Lubec Landmarks.
-We have a crew of volunteers who serve on the Preservation Committee and are responsible for maintaining our buildings.
-We also have a crew of volunteers on the Grounds Committee who are responsible for our gardens and grounds.

 SHOP